thomasgladwin/teg_actorCritic/README.md

 - A static world (fixed start and terminal points and fixed objects like pits), with the actual grid coordinates as the observable feature.
 This works with Lambda = 0.5.

 - A varying world (randomized start and terminal points, both fixed objects and random pits), with the neighbouring pits and relative direction of the terminal point as observed features.
-This works with Lambda = 0.
+This works with Lambda = 0 and backtracking prevented (this is implemented via the selection of allowable actions by the Environment).